Bachelor of Arts Degree (B.A.)

 Academic Sessions and Academic Credit

 Patrick Henry College operates on a semester system.
 The regular fall and spring semesters are 15 weeks of class plus an additional period for final examinations.
 Some summer courses are offered for continuing students.
 The academic unit is the semester credit hour.
-The College expects that student will normally invest three hours per week, per unit registered over the course of the term.
-Expectations in compressed terms correlate proporationally according to the duration of the term.
-Students' actual experience may vary based on ability and course type.
-Most courses are 2 or 3 credit hours.
-For many courses, a credit hour designates the number of in-class hours that a particular course meets per week.
+A credit hour represents an amount of work as reflected in intended learning outcomes that approximates three hours of study per week (a minimum of one hour which is typically designated for engagement with a content expert) for 15 weeks.
+In compressed terms, the amount of student work per week increases, correlating proportionally according to the duration of the term.
+Actual student experience will vary based on course type, prior learning, and ability.